-Bentracimab (previously PB2452) has been studied in Phase 1 and Phase 2 clinical trials and has demonstrated the potential to bring life-saving therapeutic benefit through immediate and sustained reversal of the antiplatelet activity of ticagrelor, potentially mitigating concerns regarding bleeding risks associated with the use of antiplatelet drugs.
+Bentracimab (previously PB2452) has been studied in Phase 1, Phase 2 and Phase 3 clinical trials and has demonstrated the potential to bring life-saving therapeutic benefit through immediate and sustained reversal of the antiplatelet activity of ticagrelor, potentially mitigating concerns regarding bleeding risks associated with the use of antiplatelet drugs.
 Additionally, in a translational study, bentracimab achieved equivalent reversal of branded ticagrelor and multiple ticagrelor generics.

 PhaseBio also completed the Phase 2B study enrollment as of August 2021.
 The Phase 2B trial was designed to supplement the safety and efficacy results included in the planned BLA.
-The top-line results are expected later in 2021.
+The top-line results were reported in November 2021.

 For additional information, please visit: